SlotNSlot/SlotNSlot_Contract/ContractAPI.md

     array of slotmachines regardless of banker
     removeSlotMachine through SlotMachineManager sets target slotmachine with '0x0000000000000000000000000000000000000000'
     total length of slotMachinesArray can be achieved by *getLengthOfSlotMachinesArray()*

+  - getSlotMachinesArray(uint from, uint to)

+    get array of slotMachinesArray[from] to slotMachinesArray[to], including slotMachinesArray[to]

+  - getSlotMachinesArray(uint from, uint to) constant returns (address[])

+    get all elements of slotMachinesArray

     ```js
     manager.createSlotMachine(150,100,100000,2000);